Gigi-Pons/Gigi-Pons/README.md

 - JOINS vs Subqueries
 - Window functions
 - Real-world problem solving
+- Data cleaning
+- Data exploration

-All practice work, notes, and exercises can be found in the folders above 👆
+All practice work, notes, and exercises can be found in this [folder](https://github.com/Gigi-Pons/data-analyst)

 ---